IA course

 What is the content of the course?

-This online workshop will introduce participants to the methodology outlined in the updated Guidance and Toolkit for Impact Assessment in a World Heritage context (July 2022), which was prepared by the three Advisory Bodies to the World Heritage Convention (ICOMOS, ICCROM and IUCN) in partnership with the UNESCO World Heritage Centre.
+This online coursewill introduce participants to the methodology outlined in the updated Guidance and Toolkit for Impact Assessment in a World Heritage context (July 2022), which was prepared by the three Advisory Bodies to the World Heritage Convention (ICOMOS, ICCROM and IUCN) in partnership with the UNESCO World Heritage Centre.
 As a result, the course content will be aligned with the most recently-revised Operational Guidelines, policy documents approved by States Parties and decisions taken by the World Heritage Committee.

 The course will be structured around the 11 steps of the Toolkit and then expand on what makes an enabling environment for good impact assessment, and how this overall process can help improve the management of World Heritage.
-The workshop will tackle the following overarching topics:
+The course will tackle the following overarching topics:

 • Heritage Place Approach